puppetlabs/puppet-docs/source/puppet/4.2/reference/lang_template_erb.md

 <% end -%>
 ~~~

-You would have to keep `do |server|` inside the first tag, because you can't insert an arbitrary statement between a method call and the block it requires.
+You must keep `do |server|` inside the first tag, because you can't insert an arbitrary statement between a method call and its required block.

 #### Space Trimming